vangi bhaji or vangyachi bhaji recipe – a simple and easy dry curry from maharashtra made with eggplants, spices and ground peanuts.

 vangyachi bhaji or vangi bhaji recipe below:

-- 300 grams eggplants (brinjals or baingan) - small or medium sized
+- 300 grams vangi (brinjals or baingan or eggplants or aubergines) - small or medium sized

 - 1 teaspoon seedless tamarind soaked in 2 tablespoon warm water